 Born into a political dynasty, Mothma represented her homeworld of Chandrila in the Galactic Senate and served as one of the leaders of the Loyalist faction.
 Following the rise of the Empire she became a co-founder of the Rebel Alliance and served as its civilian leader.
 After the Battle of Endor, Mothma is elected as the Chancellor of the New Republic senate.

-- Aesop Amnesia: Despite living during the time of the Old Republic and witnessing the gridlock that such a weak government produces, she does her very best to recreate such a government with limited reforms geared towards weakening executive power, and it leads to disaster after she leaves office.
+- Aesop Amnesia: Despite living during the time of the Old Republic and witnessing the gridlock that such a weak government produces (in other words the whole reason Palpatine came to power in the first place), she does her very best to recreate such a government with limited reforms geared towards weakening executive power.
+This leads to disaster after she leaves office, as no other politician with the same respect Mon Mothma commanded was elected to the chancellorship and could not make the system she designed work.

 - Alliterative Name: Mon Mothma.